Your next start date is the 9th September 2019

 *Fees will be reviewed in advance of September 2019 enrolment

 • £2,000 (no discounts applicable)

-KT Cell members eligible for 10% deduction on 1st and 2nd year programmes
+KT Cell members eligible for 10% deduction on 1st year programme

 KTLCC Network church leaders development program eligible for 20% discount throughout course.

 While we have no funds available presently for student aid, We are taking steps to develop a student bursary fund in the coming year.
 Please check back for information on scholarships or contact the office as part of your application.

 Visa & EU Nationals (language requirements)

 We are a Tier 4 (general) sponsoring institute with the Home Office.
 This means we can accept applications from international students.

 In order to apply for a visa on Tier 4 (i.e. as a student) you must first apply to IBIOL.
 You will be required to provide a number of support documents as part of your application.
 Provided that you’re able to establish yourself as a viable candidate you will then be invited for an interview.
 If you are successful at interview, we will award you a Certificate of Acceptance for Studies, whereby you may then apply to the UK Home Office for a Tier 4 (general) visa.